Wearing reef-safe sunscreen is wildly important. But why?

 TAKE NOTE!
 When shopping for sunscreen, don’t just read the label, read the ingredient list.

-No one is governing whether or not a product labeled as “reef safe” is in fact safe for our reefs or not so you have to take matters into your own hands and read the ingredients.
+No one is governing whether or not a product labeled as “reef safe” is in fact safe for our reefs or not so we have to take responsibility and read the ingredients for ourselves!

 Here are some sunscreens I’ve found to be reef safe: